CartoDB/carto-selfhosted-helm/customizations/README.md

 Error: UPGRADE FAILED: another operation (install/upgrade/rollback) is in progress
 ```

-Probably an upgrade was killed non gracefully, the fix is to rollback to a previous deployment:
+Probably an upgrade operation wasn't killed gracefully.
+The fix is to rollback to a previous deployment:

 ```bash
 helm history my-release